pdgingebeard/Callboard-Documentation/docs/leftnav.md

 If you need to edit your profile at all, please see [Edit Profile](profile.md).
 ## Current Show

+Current show displays the project name that Callboard is pulling information from.
+Once clicked, Callboard displays the list of shows you're involved in, allowing you to choose between shows.
+At the bottom of your shows you will see 'Create Show'.
+[Create Show](creation.md) is the first step into starting a project and becoming an admin.

 If 'Create Show' is the only option, check [Invites](#Invites) to see if you have an invite or contact production with the email you signed up with to receive an invite.
 ## All Scenes